AdaProp: Learning Adaptive Propagation for Graph Neural Network based Knowledge Graph Reasoning: Experiments

 We compare AdaProp with general KG reasoning methods in both transductive and inductive reasoning.
-In the transductive setting, the training and test set share the same set of entities and relations, i.e., all the entities and relations in the test set are visited during training.
-In the inductive setting, the training and test set share the same set of relations but different entities, namely the entities in the test set are not seen during training.
-We follow~\cite{bordes2013translating,teru2019inductive,wang2017knowledge,zhu2021neural} to use the filtered ranking-based metrics, i.e., mean reciprocal ranking (MRR) and Hit@$k$ for evaluation.
-For both metrics, the larger value indicates the better performance.
-For AdaProp, we tune the number of propagation steps $L$ from 5 to 8, the number of sampled entities $K$ in $\{100, 500, 1000, 2000\}$, and the sampling temperature $\tau$ in $\{0.5, 1.0, 2.0\}$.
-The details of other hyper-parameters are listed in Appendix \ref{app:HP}.
+In the transductive setting, the entities sets are the same for training and testing.
+While in the testing of inductive reasoning, the model are required to generalize to unseen entities w.r.t. the training set.
+Besides, we follow~\cite{bordes2013translating,teru2019inductive,wang2017knowledge,zhu2021neural,zhang2021knowledge} to use the filtered ranking-based metrics for evaluation, i.e., mean reciprocal ranking (MRR) and Hit@$k$ (e.g., Hit@$1$ and Hit@$10$).
+The higher value indicates the better performance for both metrics.
+As for the hyper-parameters, we tune the number of propagation steps $L$ from $5$ to $8$, the number of sampled entities $K$ in $\{100, 200, 500, 1000, 2000\}$, and the temperature value $\tau$ in $\{0.5, 1.0, 2.0\}$.
+The ranges of other hyper-parameters are kept the same as RED-GNN~\cite{zhang2021knowledge}.